wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/feedforward.rst

 A feedforward controller injects information about the system’s dynamics (like a mathematical model does) or the intended movement.
 Feedforward handles parts of the control actions we already know must be applied to make a system track a reference, then feedback compensates for what we do not or cannot know about the system’s behavior at runtime.

-There are two types of feedforwards: model-based feedforward and feedforward for unmodeled dynamics.
-The first solves a mathematical model of the system for the inputs required to meet desired velocities and accelerations.
-The second compensates for unmodeled forces or behaviors directly so the feedback controller doesn't have to.
-Both types can facilitate simpler feedback controllers.
-We'll cover several examples below.

 The WPILib Feedforward Classes
 ------------------------------